Holiness movement: Early 20th century

-Throughout the early 20th century, week-long revival campaigns with local churches (and revival elements brought into the worship service) carried on the tradition of camp meetings.
+Throughout the early 20th century, week-long revival campaigns with local churches, and revival elements brought into the worship service, carried on the tradition of camp meetings.

-Pentecostalism and the Charismatic movement competed for the loyalties of Holiness advocates (see related section below), and a separate Pentecostal-Holiness movement was born.
+Pentecostalism and the Charismatic movement competed for the loyalties of Holiness advocates (see related section below), and a separate Holiness Pentecostal movement was born that taught three works of grace: (1) New Birth, (2) entire sanctification, (3) speaking in tongues.
 This new dichotomy gradually dwindled the population of the mainstream of the Holiness movement.

 Some Holiness advocates found themselves at home with Fundamentalism and later the Evangelical movement.
 It was during this time (1939) that the Methodist Episcopal Church (North and South) and the Methodist Protestant Church merged to form The Methodist Church.
 This merger created a Mainline Christian organization which made remaining Holiness elements within U.S. Methodism less influential.

 Mid-to-late 20th century

 Cultural shifts following World War II resulted in a further division in the Holiness movement.

 Not content with what they considered to be a lax attitude toward sin, several small groups left Holiness denominations of the Methodist tradition, and to a lesser extent Quaker, Anabaptist and Restorationist denominations, to form the conservative holiness movement.
 Staunch defenders of Biblical inerrancy, they stress modesty in dress and revivalistic worship practices.
 They identify with classical Fundamentalism more so than Evangelicalism.
 While some have pointed out that the broader holiness movement has declined in its original strong emphasis of the doctrine of entire sanctification, the conservative holiness movement still frequently promotes, preaches, and teaches this definition of holiness and entire sanctification, both at the scholarly level, and in pastoral teaching.

 As the Holiness Conservatives were distancing themselves even further, Mainline Methodism was becoming larger with the merger between The Methodist Church and the Evangelical United Brethren Church, forming the United Methodist Church in 1968.
-A slow trickle of disaffected Holiness-friendly United Methodists left for Holiness movement denominations, while other Holiness advocates stayed in the United Methodist Church and are represented in the Good News Movement and Confessing Movement.
-Many United Methodist clergy in the holiness tradition are educated at Asbury Theological Seminary.
+A slow trickle of disaffected Holiness-friendly United Methodists left for Holiness movement denominations.
+Other Holiness advocates stayed in the United Methodist Church and are represented in the Good News Movement and Confessing Movement.
+These movements eventually led to the creation of the Global Methodist Church.
+Many United Methodist clergy, and now Global Methodist clergy, in the holiness tradition are educated at Asbury Theological Seminary.

 Meanwhile, the bulk of the Wesleyan-Holiness churches began to developed a disdain for what they considered to be legalism, and gradually dropped prohibitions against dancing and theater patronage, while maintaining rules against gambling, as well as alcohol and tobacco use.
 Continued stances on the sanctity of marriage and abstinence matched similar convictions.
 In the 1970s, opposition to abortion became a recurring theme, and by the 1990s statements against practicing homosexuality were increasingly common.
 A devotion to charity work continued, particularly through the Salvation Army and other denominational and parachurch agencies.